Obsessive-Compulsive Disorder (OCD)

 For example, a person with OCD may obsess about becoming contaminated with dirt or germs and wash their hands excessively in response.
 Or they may worry that the house will burn down so they feel compelled to check the stove 30 times to be sure it’s off before they leave the house.

-Obsessions or compulsions are time-consuming or cause significant distress or impairment in functioning.
+To be diagnosed with OCD, the obsessions or compulsions must be time-consuming or cause significant distress or significant impairment in functioning.

 How Common Is OCD?